GTP-getaipro/FWIQ/PRIMARY_CONTACT_VS_MANAGERS_USAGE.md

-# Primary Contact vs. Managers - Usage Analysis
+ do not w mantion the nema# Primary Contact vs. Managers - Usage Analysis

 ## 🔍 Current Status